grabnerandi/keptn-qualitygate-examples/sample/README.md

 ## 5.1 Sending Start Evaluation Events

-Here is an example on how to execute a Start Evaluation Event (type=s.keptn.event.start-evaluation).
+Here is an example on how to execute a Start Evaluation Event (type=sh.keptn.event.start-evaluation).
 There are only a couple of items you need to pass in the data section:
 * start: defines the start timestamp of the evaluation timeframe
 * end: end timestamp of the evaluation timeframe